maximyudayev/Realtime-ST-GCN/README.md

 ```
 python main.py recognition -c config/st_gcn/<dataset>/test.yaml --weights <path to model weights>
 ```-->
+## Model
+[torchinfo](https://github.com/TylerYep/torchinfo) spits out the following model summary:

+1. **Proposed Batch ST-GCN**
+   1. \#parameters: 806'074
+   2. \#MACs: 4.46 G

+This checks out with manual counting:

+1. **Proposed Batch ST-GCN**
+   1. \#parameters: 806'074
+   2. \#MACs: 14.65 M/sample -> 4.4 G (does not account for some extra multiplications with edge importance matrices and BN on residual branches of dimension-matching resnet blocks)

 ## Citation
 Please cite the following paper if you use this repository in your reseach.